 - 1. In your dashboard, click + Create Project - 2.
-In the Project name step, specify a project name.
+Enter a Project name.
 We entered DeitelTest.
 Click Next. - 3.
-In the Use case step, specify your use case.
+Select a Use case.
 We selected Exploring the API.
 Click Next. - 4.
 In the Project description step, describe what you intend to do with your project.
 We entered "Experimenting with the Twitter v2 APIs using the examples in the textbook Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and the Cloud."
 Click Next. - 5.
 In the Add an existing App or create a new App step, click Create new. - 6.
 In the App Environment step, select Development (this is the default).
 Click Next. - 7.
 In the App name step, specify an app name.
 We entered DeitelTestApp.
 Click Next.
 Keep this page open for the moment.